Amy Seimetz

-Amy Lynne Seimetz is an American actress and filmmaker.
+Amy Seimetz is an American actress and filmmaker.
 She has appeared in several productions, including AMC's The Killing, HBO's Family Tree, and films like Upstream Color, Alien: Covenant, Pet Sematary, and No Sudden Move.

 In addition to her acting career, she has directed, written and produced several films, including 2012's Sun Don't Shine and 2020's She Dies Tomorrow.
-In 2015, she co-wrote, co-directed and executive produced the Starz series The Girlfriend Experience, based on the Steven Soderbergh film of the same name, which was released to positive reviews and critical acclaim.
+In 2015, she co-wrote, co-directed and executive produced the Starz series The Girlfriend Experience, based on the Steven Soderbergh film of the same name, which was released to positive reviews and acclaim.

 Early life and education

-Seimetz grew up in the Tampa-St. Petersburg area, and briefly attended film school at the Florida State University before moving to Los Angeles.
+Seimetz was born in Florida and mainly grew up in the Tampa-St. Petersburg area.
+She has Ukrainian ancestry, and also spent part of her childhood in Ukraine.
+She briefly attended film school at Florida State University before moving to Los Angeles.
 There, she worked as a nanny, a waitress, and a seamstress while learning filmmaking.

 Career

 Seimetz began her film career by producing and directing short and independent films, including Barry Jenkins' Medicine for Melancholy, which was nominated for Gotham and Independent Spirit Awards after playing at South By Southwest and the Toronto International Film Festival.
 She acted in Joe Swanberg's Alexander The Last, which premiered at SXSW.
 She also worked with Swanberg on Silver Bullets and Autoerotic, continuing with acting roles in Gabi on the Roof in July, Tiny Furniture, Open Five, and The Myth of the American Sleepover.

 Seimetz's performance in A Horrible Way to Die won her the Best Actress award at Fantastic Fest.
 The film premiered at the Toronto International Film Festival to good reviews.
 She appeared in The Off Hours.
 About her, the Los Angeles Times wrote: "Every year, the Sundance Film Festival has a semi-official 'it girl' who encapsulates the festival's cocktail of discovery and buzz.
 But what about someone who embodies the independent film world's sense of community and the pitch-in spirit of collaboration, something like a most valuable player?
 That prize might well go to Amy Seimetz."